 Long time ago in the dreaming, stories were told the old way – face to face.
 This prezi talks about cyberbullying: what it is, consequences for communities.
 See more videos in the Be Deadly Online suite of teaching materials.

-eSafety acknowledges the traditional custodians of country throughout Australia and their continuing connection to land, waters and community.
-We pay our respects to Aboriginal and Torres Strait Islander cultures, and to elders both past and present.
-Aboriginal and Torres Strait Islander peoples should be aware that this website may contain images of people who have since passed away.
+eSafety acknowledges the Traditional Custodians of country throughout Australia and their continuing connection to land, waters and community.
+We pay our respects to Aboriginal and Torres Strait Islander cultures, and to Elders past, present and emerging.
+Aboriginal and Torres Strait Islander peoples should be aware that this website may contain images and voices of people who have died.